25 Real Pumpkin Recipes to Make At Home This Fall

 Pumpkin Pie Potpourri Recipe by My Homestead Life*

-*There is no actual pumpkin in these last two recipes, but they are made with real pumpkin spices and natural ingredients.
-A great alternative for those who love pumpkin spice but can’t have pumpkin!
-Plus, real pumpkin probably wouldn’t work well in a potpourri blend.
-But the spices smell fantastic!
+*While there’s no actual pumpkin in these last two recipes, they are made with real pumpkin spices and natural ingredients.

 So there you have it!
-25 pumpkin and pumpkin spice recipes you can make at home.
-Save your money, eat better and stay cozy with all the comforts of pumpkin this fall.
+25 real pumpkin and pumpkin spice recipes you can make at home.
+Save money and eat better with all the comforts of pumpkin this fall.

 Stay cozy my friends:)

 Victory gardens gained popularity in both WW1 and WW2 when American and Canadian citizens were encouraged to grow as much of their own food as possible so that commercially grown food could be sent to troops and allies fighting overseas.
 Today, victory gardens are...

 * This article contains affiliate links.
 For more information, please read my Affiliate Disclosure.
 I’ve always loved eggs, but ever since I started doing Keto a couple months ago, my egg consumption has gone through the roof.
 These days, it’s not unusual to...